August 30, 2010

 What we're doing

 HSI is working to address these challenges in a variety of ways, from offering clinical veterinary workshops, to public outreach and humane education.
 Training enables veterinarians to improve their own knowledge of surgical spay/neuter methods as well as pass on their new-found skills to others.
 This gives them a sense of pride, and an incentive to spread the concept of sterilization as the best solution to overpopulation instead of shooting and poisoning as methods of eradication.
 Workshops we have offered in Ethiopia and Cairo have proven this a successful way of getting local veterinarians involved and personally invested.
-To further advance our efforts, we have also arranged internships in the United States for vets from Uganda, Nigeria, Malawi, Tanzania and Egypt.
+To further advance our efforts, we have also arranged internships in the United States for vets from Cameroon, Uganda, Mozambique, Nigeria, Swaziland, Ghana, Malawi, Tanzania, Sierra Leone, Mauritius, Nigeria, Kenya and Egypt.

 A multi-pronged approach